OleksiyRudenko/a-tiny-JS-world/README.md

  - [DRY, KISS, YAGNI](https://code.tutsplus.com/tutorials/3-key-software-principles-you-must-understand--net-25161)
  - [SOLID](https://medium.com/@cramirez92/s-o-l-i-d-the-first-5-priciples-of-object-oriented-design-with-javascript-790f6ac9b9fa)

+### Improve your code

 If you feel now that you can improve your code being armed with OOP knowledge then go ahead!
 Don't forget to fix your row in the [worlds.md](https://github.com/OleksiyRudenko/a-tiny-JS-world/blob/master/worlds.md) submitting an update PR.

+### Wrap-up

+Grats!
+You've done a great job!
+You have improved your OOP skills and hopefully feel happier and self-confident.

+Your repo fork reflects your progress, so feel free exposing it to whoever might be interested in your learning path proofs.

 ## Credits